why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 # Step by step guide for openSUSE Leap
 ## Before you continue

-This guide targets **openSUSE Leap**; however the differences between the installers for the openSUSE variants -- like Tumbleweed, MicroOS and Kubic -- are minuscule and most parts of the installer will be identical.
+This guide targets **openSUSE Leap**; however the differences between the installers for the openSUSE variants -- like Tumbleweed, MicroOS and Kubic -- are minor and most parts of the installer will be identical.
 This guide also assumes that you will have no other Linux, Windows or MacOS operating systems alongside openSUSE after you are done installing.

 !!! warning
     Expect slight differences in *System Role* and *Installation Settings*.